fabriziosalmi/caddy-adf/README.md

 ---

-## New Feature: Request Frequency Weight

-The latest version of `caddy-mlf` introduces a **request frequency weight** feature.
-This allows the module to detect and mitigate bursts of requests from the same client, which are often indicative of brute force attacks, DDoS attempts, or scanning activities.

 ### How It Works:
 - The module tracks the number of requests from each client IP within the configured `history_window`.
 - If the frequency of requests exceeds normal behavior, the anomaly score is increased based on the `request_frequency_weight`.